mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 63
+Upto page 67
-Column Clustering
+Clusters of Preferences

-Before that: look at blogclust.jpg and analyze the results
+Before that: Understand the algo for k-means